Nation Island: ‘Pakistan Existed Since Centuries’

 Debal was the first important town in Sindh which was captured by Muhammad Bin Qasim.
 Sindh became the gateway for the spread of Islam into the sub-continent –the spread of Islam became wider as the Turks, the Persians and the Afghans arrived in the region from the northwest and ruled the sub-continent for centuries.

-These Muslim rulers did not colonize (like the British did), they formed a huge nation island in the sub-continent.
+These Muslim rulers did not colonize (like the British did); they formed a huge nation island in the sub-continent.